Peter Ramacher • April 26, 2025

 What Happens to Your Business If You Stop Posting on Social Media?

-Amanda and Peter Thinking About What Happens When Creators Stop Posting on Social Media
+Co Owners Amanda and Peter Thinking About What Happens When Creators Stop Posting on Social Media

 You built a following.
 You show up daily.
 You post the reels, write the captions, follow the trends.
 But what happens if you stop posting on social media accounts?

-For my fitness coaching business, it wasn't just engagement that dropped—it was everything.
+For my fitness coaching business, it wasn't just engagement that dropped, it was everything.

 Leads slowed down.
 Sales dried up.
 Inquiries vanished.